Here’s an interesting question: Did you know that formaldehyde is one of the most prevalent indoor air pollutants?

 One simple, tried-and-true strategy for reducing the effects of VOCs is plants.
 Beyond absorbing CO2, plants can help absorb formaldehyde and other noxious compounds from the air in your home.
 According to research, mums, Boston ferns, spider plants, philodendron, and golden pothos ivy are species that are particularly helpful to have around.

-According to Bill Wolverton, a NASA scientist that studied the effect of house plants on indoor air quality, the magic number of plants seems to be about two “good size” plants per each 100 square feet of living space.
+According to Bill Wolverton, a NASA scientist that studied the effect of house plants on indoor air quality, the magic number of plants seems to be about two “good size” plants per every 100 square feet of living space.

 As an added bonus, you’ll have some nice scenery to go with that sharp new HVAC system.

 Formaldehyde and indoor pollution can mean serious and scary business.
 But now that you know a thing or two about what causes this pollutant and how to prevent it, you’re on your way to building and maintaining a living space for you and your family that is fresh, healthy, and vibrant.

 If you want more tips on how to keep your home pollutant-free or are in need of general information regarding indoor pollutants and how they impact indoor allergies, you should read, Prevent Indoor Allergies: How to Allergy-Proof Your Home by the experts at RedFin.

 If you have any questions and/or concerns about the air in your home or office, feel free to contact Suburban Companies today.